 Nelson Byrd Woltz Landscape Architects created a concept planning study for the historic Mirror Lake at the Ohio State University (OSU).
-Originally designed by the Olmsted Brothers, Mirror Lake has been transformed over the last century, becoming rigid and disconnected from its hydrological and ecological environment; the lake was expanded, deepened, and its edges increasingly artificialized, creating a public space that is unhealthy and unsafe.
+Originally designed by the Olmsted Brothers, Mirror Lake was transformed over the last century, becoming disconnected from its hydrological and ecological environment; the lake was expanded, deepened, and its edges increasingly artificialized.
 These circumstances led OSU to seek design solutions to improve safety, sustainability, and ecological function while being mindful of Mirror Lake’s cultural relevance.

 Collaborators: MKSK, EMH&T, Kelley Design Co.